theRAPTLab/gsgo/docs/01-architecture/02-state.md

 3. ---                    UR.WriteState() publishes state change to all subscriber

 4. urStateChanged:        called when groupName state has changed, which should this.setState()
-5. render:                call to setState() makes UI render with new state.localeID value
+5. render:                call to setState() makes UI render with new state.localeId value
 ```

 Example of send state, assuming the `localeID` is the value that the UI might change in a dropdown (this is non-functional pseudocode):